peachbastard/the-beastlands/src/site/notes/Recaps/2023-10-05 Sniff Test.md

 - Sniff says that he hates the Sorcerer's Union and would be willing to help them kill the Archmagistrate
 - Hymn says they have to bring Oz to the sword during the full moon, so they have to kill the Archmagistrate before that
 	- Party knows that there's an area where the 3-5 most powerful mages in the city live in the Wizard's District
+- Hymn asks if anyone has any means of getting places quickly, and Roy says he can cast Teleport
+	- Hymn says they forgive him for killing their friend, even though they had spent months getting to know each other
 - Hymn opens the door to Shook's room and tells her to mind the holes in the floor
 	- Shook smiles and says she'll owe them two drinks
 	- Hymn says that she owes them a spot on her bed, but she's already asleep